mopidy/cookiecutter-mopidy-ext/README.rst

 Further reading
 ===============

-To learn more about creating Mopidy extensions, please read the doc's on `extension development <http://docs.mopidy.com/en/latest/extensiondev/>`_.
+To learn more about creating Mopidy extensions, please read the docs on `extension development <http://docs.mopidy.com/en/latest/extensiondev/>`_.